matejker/network/README.md

 models are in [/network/models](./network/models).

 ## Installation
-The Network package was developed on Python 3.6.9 and the required packages can be found in [requirements](./requirements) folder.
+The Network package was developed on Python 3.6.9 and the required packages can be find in [requirements](./requirements) folder.
 To install the package from this GitHub repo using `pip`:
 ```
 pip install git+https://github.com/matejker/network.git@0.0.2